archiezq/qizhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second-year graduate student in [Computational Science](https://www.uva.nl/shared-content/programmas/en/masters/computational-science/computational-science.html), [University of Amsterdam](https://www.uva.nl/).
+I am a graduate student in [Computational Science](https://www.uva.nl/shared-content/programmas/en/masters/computational-science/computational-science.html), [University of Amsterdam](https://www.uva.nl/).

-Currently, I am working on my master's thesis *Systems Dynamics Models of Blood Pressure Regulation*, under the guidance of Prof. A.G.Hoekstra and Prof. Krzhizhanovskaya.
-This study aims to explore how the baroreflex and cerebral autoregulation mechanisms effect the pressure.
-We developed a lumped model to simulate the system, and applied evolutionary algorithms to optimise the input parameters.
-Then, we valid this model by incorporating clinical data from the Amsterdam University Medical Centers.
+Currently, I just completed my Master’s degree at August.
+My master thsis topic is *Systems Dynamics Models of Blood Pressure Regulation*, under the guidance of [Prof. A.G.Hoekstra](https://scholar.google.com/citations?user=CiO_awsAAAAJ&hl=zh-CN&oi=ao) and Dr. [Krzhizhanovskaya](https://scholar.google.com/citations?user=4lHZPP8AAAAJ&hl=en), and my daily supervisor is Joeri van de Sande.
+This study aims to explore how the baroreflex and cerebral autoregulation mechanisms effect the pressure, and how the oxygen saturation changes during orthostatic hypotension.
+We developed a lumped model to simulate the systemic hemodynamics, and applied evolutionary algorithms to optimise model parameters.
+Then, we valid this model by comparing our simulated outputs with clinical data from the Amsterdam University Medical Centers.

 Previously, I worked as a Research Assistant at [Chinese Academy of Sciences](https://www.cas.cn/) under the supervision of Associate Prof. Wei Zheng from June to August 2025.
 I received my B.Eng. degree in Energy Science from North China Electric Power University, where I worked with Prof. Xing Ju on thermal management of Li-ion battery.